mserdukoff/mserdukoff/readme.md

 # 💫 About Me:
+🔭 Recent graduate with Bachelor's Degree in Computer Science.
+Cofounder & CIO of Hime https://www.hime.ai/

-🔭 I’m currently working on Grammario, a WebApp that will help its users learn languages' grammar through the power of AI<br>👯 I’m looking to collaborate on any interesting NLP, or Machine Learning related projects<br>🌱 I’m currently learning to become an expert in all things Machine Learning, whether it be just plain old Logistic Regression or LLMs<br>⚡ Fun fact: I speak 2 languages fluently
+I’m currently working on Grammario, a WebApp that will help its users learn languages' grammar through the power of AI<br>👯 I’m looking to collaborate on any interesting NLP, or Machine Learning related projects<br>🌱 I’m currently learning to become an expert in all things Machine Learning, whether it be just plain old Logistic Regression or LLMs<br>⚡ Fun fact: I speak 2 languages fluently

 ## 🌐 Socials: